daanjiskoot/Intermediate_generator/README.md

 This version of the intermediate generator was created by:

-Daan Jiskoot
+- Daan Jiskoot

-David Mobley
+- David Mobley

-Willem Jespers
+-Willem Jespers